markstringer-dti/markstringer-dti.github.io/CHAPTER_SWAMP.md

 of success if it's informed by what they've asked for.

 I've worked on lots of projects where we either haven't done any user research or haven't done anywhere near enough.
+And, if I'm being totally honest, on most of those projects, it didn't bother me that much.

 I described a project earlier.
 The one where we did research with children in the classroom.
 That project was described as "iterative user-centred design" and that is pretty much what we did.
-But I still didn't really put together how important this was.
+I should have learned from that project how important user research is.
+But I still didn't really put it together.
 I still didn't quite realise how important for the success of a project it is that you do iterative design and development, and that it should be user centred.
 The only way to do that is to keep talking to users and keep putting working software in their hands.

 Now that I've seen it really work, I'm convinced that it's one of the best ways of reducing the risk on a project.
 But it's still going to be